ervnaz/PowerDisplayESPHome/README.md

 ###
-Adapted to work with my setyp and ESP32-2432S028R
+Changes made to work with my setup and ESP32-2432S028R